 If you’re feeling overwhelmed by the list of options, don’t panic!
 Sure, there are a lot of possibilities to choose from but they are all relatively easy to implement.

 When deciding where to start, I recommend going with goal setting first so that you know where you want to work towards.
-If you find yourself getting easily distracted while setting goals, you can employ something like the Pomodoro technique or use music for productivity to help you concentrate.
+If you find yourself getting easily distracted while setting goals, you can employ something like the Pomodoro technique or use focus music to help you concentrate.

 Increase productivity: moving forward